Daniel Goldhagen

 Daniel Jonah Goldhagen (born June 30, 1959) is an American author, and former associate professor of government and social studies at Harvard University.
-Goldhagen reached attention and broad criticism as the author of two books about the Holocaust: Hitler's Willing Executioners (1996) and A Moral Reckoning (2002).
+Goldhagen received attention as the author of two controversial books about the Holocaust: Hitler's Willing Executioners (1996) and A Moral Reckoning (2002).
 He is also the author of Worse Than War (2009), which examines the phenomenon of genocide, and The Devil That Never Dies (2013), in which he traces a worldwide rise in virulent antisemitism.

 Biography

-Daniel Goldhagen was born in Boston, Massachusetts in a Jewish family, to Erich and Norma Goldhagen.
+Daniel Goldhagen was born in Boston, Massachusetts in a Jewish family, to Erich, a retired academic lecturer then professor, and Norma Goldhagen.
 He grew up in nearby Newton.
 His wife Sarah (née Williams) is an architectural historian, and critic for The New Republic magazine.

-Goldhagen's father is Erich Goldhagen, a retired Harvard professor.
-Erich is a Holocaust survivor who, with his family, was interned in a Nazi Jewish ghetto in Czernowitz (which later became part of Ukraine in 1991).
-Daniel credits his father for being a "model of intellectual sobriety and probity".
+Goldhagen's father was interned in Czernowitz (which later became part of Ukraine in 1991).
 Goldhagen has written that his "understanding of Nazism and of the Holocaust is firmly indebted" to his father's influence.
 In 1977, Goldhagen entered Harvard, and remained there for some twenty years - first as an undergraduate and graduate student, then as an assistant professor in the Government and Social Studies Department.

-During early graduate studies, he attended a lecture by Saul Friedländer, in which he had what he describes as a "lightbulb moment": The functionalism versus intentionalism debate did not address the question, "When Hitler ordered the annihilation of the Jews, why did people execute the order?".
+During graduate studies, he attended a lecture by Saul Friedländer, in which he had what he describes as a "lightbulb moment": The functionalism versus intentionalism debate did not address the question, "When Hitler ordered the annihilation of the Jews, why did people execute the order?".
 Goldhagen wanted to investigate who the German men and women who killed the Jews were, and their reasons for killing.